benostein/terragrow-gcp/README.md

 * Cloud Build
 * Cloud Artifact

-3. Route The registry to Nearest location. we can run this command using glcoud sdk:
+3. Route The registry to Nearest location.
+We can run this command using glcoud sdk:
 ```console
 gcloud beta artifacts settings enable-upgrade-redirection \
     --project=PROJECT_ID